You're reading docs for Nextly Alpha. APIs may change between releases.

 The admin panel lives here as a standard Next.js route.
 The catch-all [[...params]] pattern lets Nextly handle all admin panel routing internally.

 • page.tsx -- Renders the admin panel UI.
-This is a client component that imports RootLayout from @nextlyhq/admin.
+This is a client component that imports RootLayout, QueryProvider, and ErrorBoundary from @nextlyhq/admin.

-• api/[[...params]]/route.ts -- The API backend for the admin panel.
-Handles all CRUD operations for collections, singles, users, roles, and permissions.
+• api/[[...params]]/route.ts -- The admin API.
+Handles all CRUD operations for collections, singles, users, roles, permissions, and media.

 Auto-generated TypeScript types for your content schema.
 The output path is configured in nextly.config.ts under typescript.outputFile.
-Run npx @nextlyhq/nextly generate:types to regenerate.
+In development the types are regenerated automatically when you save nextly.config.ts; in production run:

 ApproachWhere collections are definedSchema location

-Both approaches produce the same result: database tables, admin UI, and API endpoints.
-You can mix them -- define some collections in config and create others through the Schema Builder.
+Both approaches produce the same result: database tables, admin UI, REST endpoints, and Direct API access.
+You can mix them -- define some collections in config and create others through the Visual Schema Builder.

 Next Steps